Nefomemes/battlelog.js/docs/README.md

 <script src="gitcdn.link/cdn/Nefomemes/battlelog.js/master/dist/bundle.prod.min.js"></script>
 ```

 Secondly, Battlelog.js expects users to install Axios as well.
-When you install Battlelog.js on NPM, you also automatically install Axios as well.
+When you install Battlelog.js for Node.js environments (NPM/Yarn), Axios should get automatically installed.
 But this isn't the case for browsers.
-You will have to add Axios into your HTML app.
+You will have to manually add Axios into your HTML app.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/axios/dist/axios.min.js"></script>